kata-containers/kata-containers/docs/how-to/how-to-build-and-test-ccv0.md

 ## Verifying signed images

-> **Note**: the current proof of concept signature validation code involves hard-coding to protect a specific container repository and is only a temporary to demonstrate the function.
-After the attestation agent is able to pass through trusted information and the [image management crate](https://github.com/confidential-containers/image-rs) is implemented and integrated this code will be replaced.

-For the proof of concept the ability to verify images is limited to a pre-created selection of test images in our test repository [`quay.io/kata-containers/confidential-containers`](https://quay.io/repository/kata-containers/confidential-containers?tab=tags).
+For this sample demo, we use local attestation to pass through the required configuration to do container image signature verification.
+Due to this, the ability to verify images is limited to a pre-created selection of test images in our test repository [`quay.io/kata-containers/confidential-containers`](https://quay.io/repository/kata-containers/confidential-containers?tab=tags).
-For pulling images not in this test repository (called an *unprotected* registry below), we can not currently get the GPG keys, or signatures used for signed images, so for compatibility we fall back to the behaviour of not enforcing signatures.
+For pulling images not in this test repository (called an *unprotected* registry below), we fall back to the behaviour of not enforcing signatures.
+More documentation on how to customise this to match your own containers through local, or remote attestation will be available in future.

 In our test repository there are three tagged images: